 The UNA-USA was formed in 1964 when the American Association for the United Nations, a group of prominent citizens who promoted the Dumbarton Oaks proposals in the 1940s, merged with the US Committee for the United Nations, a group of 138 national organizations that supported the work of the UN.

 In 2010, UNA-USA formed a strategic alliance with the UN Foundation (UNF).
 The UNF and its sister organization, the Better World Fund, were created in 1999 with Ted Turner’s historic $1 billion gift.
 Today, UNA-USA, a national network of more than 120 chapters, is a program of the United Nations Foundation.
 Together, UNA-USA and the Better World Campaign represent the single largest network of advocates and supporters of the United Nations in the world.

 Several Boulder residents remember an early UNA-USA chapter in Boulder that began around 1964 and existed for a few years.
 John Porritt, who spoke at the chapter’s January 2006 Annual Meeting, as well as Bruce MacKenzie, remembered this short-lived chapter.
-Even without a local chapter in Boulder County, UN Day celebrations continued in the city of Boulder in the 1960s, 1970s, 1980s, and 1990s, organized by members of the national UNA-USA, the League of Women Voters, and other concerned citizens; Maxine Hitchcock, Cathy Wrenn, and Bruce MacKenzie were among the several leaders of these efforts.
+Even without a local chapter in Boulder County, UN Day celebrations continued in the city of Boulder in the 1960s, 70s, 80s, and 90s, organized by members of the national UNA-USA, the League of Women Voters, and other concerned citizens; Maxine Hitchcock, Cathy Wrenn, and Bruce MacKenzie were among the several leaders of these efforts.

-The Boulder County Chapter was formed in the mid-1990s at the suggestion of Prof. Ved Nanda of the University of Denver, then president of the Colorado Division of UNA-USA.
-Preparatory meetings in 1995 led to the identification of officers and directors, and adoption of bylaws.
+The Boulder County Chapter was most recently reformed in the mid-1990s at the suggestion of Prof. Ved Nanda of the University of Denver, then president of the Colorado Division of UNA-USA.
+Preparatory meetings in 1995 led to the identification of officers and directors, and the adoption of bylaws.